dyvenia/viadot/README.md

 ## How to contribute

+1. Fork repository if you do not have write access
-1. Setup locally
+2. Setup locally
-2. Test your changes with `pytest`
+3. Test your changes with `pytest`
-3. Submit a PR.
+4. Submit a PR.
 The PR should contain the following:
 - new/changed functionality
 - tests for the changes
 - changes added to `CHANGELOG.md`